Dolmabahce Palace

 Muayede, also known as the Ceremonial Hall, showcases crystal chandeliers, gilded columns, and intricate marblework.
 It has hosted many significant events in Turkish history and is known for its lavish decorations.

-Sufera Salon Inside the Dolmabahce Palace
+Sufera Salon Inside Dolmabahce Palace

 Sufera Salon